 Steven R. Vazquez, Ph.
 D. , LPC-S, LMFT

-Steven Vazquez is a compassionate therapist who is also results oriented.
+Steven Vazquez is a compassionate therapist who is also results-oriented.
 He is a licensed professional counselor and a licensed marriage and family therapist with over thirty-five years of experience.

-Dr. Vazquez originated the powerful new method of Emotional Transformation Therapy® (ETT®) and have trained hundreds of professionals in eight countries.
+Dr. Vazquez originated the powerful new method of Emotional Transformation Therapy® (ETT®) and has trained hundreds of professionals in eight countries.
 ETT® can alleviate emotional distress in seconds, physical pain in minutes, and conditions that would normally take several months can often be resolved in just a few sessions.
 He also developed a new form of non-touch energy medicine that has revolutionized treatment and brought peace to hundreds of people.

 As a public speaker, he has presented at over forty professional conferences all over the U. S. and other countries.
-He is the author of the books Emotional Transformation Therapy, Accelerated Ecological Psychotherapy, and the upcoming book Spiritually Transformative Psychotherapy (in 2016).
+He is the author of Emotional Transformation Therapy, Accelerated Ecological Psychotherapy, and the upcoming book Spiritually Transformative Psychotherapy (in 2016).
 Dr. Vazquez has also published numerous professional articles in peer-reviewed journals.
 He has developed a certification program for professionals in addiction treatment based on a new Addictive Template Model.
 Dr. Vazquez has a special interest in guiding people through spiritual and religious issues.
 To learn more about Dr. Vazquez visit his website.

 Dr. Pat Love